-Good house keeping starts with a good cleaning schedule, and there’s nothing like walking into a house that smells as good as it looks.
-When floors are washed, beds are made and dishes are put away, the family gains a sense of comfort in knowing that their surroundings are under control.
+There’s nothing quite like walking into a house that smells as good as it looks.
+But good housekeeping starts with a good cleaning schedule.
+When floors are washed, beds are made and dishes are put away, families gain a sense of comfort in knowing that their surroundings are under control.
 Being clean and organized saves you both time and money.
-When all things are put in proper order you don’t have to spend minutes or hours looking for lost items.
-And when supplies are carefully organized, you can easily find them instead of replenishing stock.
+When your belongings are put in their designated place, you don’t have to spend minutes or hours looking for lost items.
+When supplies are carefully organized, you can easily find them instead of replenishing stock.
 That’s where a schedule like this comes in handy!

 This schedule focuses on house cleaning.
-It does not cover meal planning, bill payment or personal hygiene.
+It doesn’t cover meal planning, bill payment or personal hygiene.
 It is designed to get your house in tip-top shape each week and keep it looking that way.

-Tackle one area of your house/day, and before you know it you’ll have it sparkling clean from top to bottom!
-If you’re starting from scratch, then the first week or two will take up much of your time, because there may be areas that you haven’t been cleaning on regular basis.
-But once you get a good deep cleaning done, up-keep will be a breeze!
+Tackle one area of your house each day, and before you know it you’ll have it sparkling clean from top to bottom.
+If you’re starting from scratch, the first week or two will take extra time, because of the areas that you haven’t been cleaning on a regular basis.
+Once you get a good deep cleaning done, up-keep will be a breeze!
+Let’s get started…

 This “Daily Upkeep” section of the schedule covers the cleaning that you’ll need to tend to each and every day.

 It only takes five minutes to make a bed.
 Five minutes goes a long way to making your family appreciate you.
 If your children are old enough, ensure that they make their own beds before school.
 Caring for the house is a great habit for all kids to get into.

 Depending on the size of your family, you may need to schedule anywhere from one to four loads of laundry/day.
 Start with two loads each day (Monday-Friday) and decide if you need to increase that number or not.